DaCasBe/TwitchPy/docs/index.md

 function add_listener(name,listener)
 ~~~

-Adds a command to the bot
+Adds a listener to the bot
 Listeners work only when a message is received
 Listeners must receive as a parameter the last message in the chat